End of year review of accounts

 - File your annual return, trustees’ annual report and accounts with the Charity Commission within 10 months of the end of the financial year.

-- Provide your commissioner with a copy of your annual accounts statement and statement of assets and liabilities, along with the signed and dated independent examiner’s report no more than 3 months after the end of the financial year.
+- Give your commissioner a copy of your annual accounts statement and statement of assets and liabilities.
+Also, the signed and dated independent reviewer checklist and confirmation form.
+Provide all documents no more than 3 months after the end of the financial year.

 The Charity Commission needs accounts and other documents to be submitted within 10 months of the end of the financial year.
 Girlguiding need accounts to be sent to your commissioner within 3 months of the end of the financial year.
 To avoid doubling-up on work, we recommend you submit your accounts to the Charity Commission at the same time.

-To ensure you are fulfilling your legal obligations, check the Charity Commission website.
+To make sure you’re fulfilling your legal obligations, check the Charity Commission website.

 Do I need to register my unit or level as a charity?

-Units and levels can decide if they want to register as a charity with the Office of Scottish Charity Regulator (OSCR).
-If you don’t register with OSCR you won’t be able to claim Gift Aid, and you may be restricted in what funding you can apply for.
+Units and levels are encouraged to register as a charity with the Office of Scottish Charity Regulator (OSCR).
+If you register with OSCR, you’ll be able to claim Gift Aid.

 For more information visit the Girlguiding Scotland website.